google/shaderc/README.md

 the `$BUILD_DIR/glslc/` directory, as well as a `libshaderc` library somewhere under the `$BUILD_DIR/libshaderc/` directory.

+The default behavior on MSVC is to link with the static CRT.
+If you would like to change this behavior `-DSHADERC_ENABLE_SHARED_CRT` may be passed on the cmake configure line.

 See [the libshaderc README](libshaderc/README.md) for more on using the library API in your project.